rikosintie/Discovery/Getting_Started.md

 If you don't have git installed, you can download the zip file from the [repository](https://github.com/rikosintie/Discovery).
 Click on the green "Code" button and select "Download ZIP".
 Then unzip the file.

 I recommend installing Git.
 I make updates to the project and if you have git installed you can simply run `git pull` to pull down the latest version.
+Also, there are thousands of projects on GitHub.com and GitLab.com.
+Once you get comfortable with git you will have access to a lot of tools!
+You can install git from [here](https://git-scm.com/downloads)

 If you plan to modify the python scripts then this won't work because your versions will be different than the repo and git will not allow you to overwrite.
+In that case, open a Pull Request on the repo and I'll see if I can accept your changes!

 <p align="center" width="60%">
 <img width="40%" src="https://github.com/rikosintie/Discovery/blob/main/images/GitHub-Code.png" alt="Github ZIP file">